microarchive/Micro-Archive/docs/5 - Impact.md

 - Concerns about the safety of food products made from human microbiome and the notion of byproducts of human
 - Is this a relevant conversation for places where they are at a stage of development where sanitary issues is a concern and hence had to adopt an antibacterial perspective in their communities

+# Suatainability
+## Environment
+- Use of natural materials, such as hemp, cotton, and degraddable plastics

+## Stakehodler
+- Re-usable products
+- No waste

+## Public
+- Increase the appreciation and awareness of "cooking with hand" as cultural heritage
+- Encourage audience to rethink the identity of human from the perspective of nature and micro-organism